 VCE Theatre Studies develops, refines and enhances students' analytical, evaluative and critical thinking, and their expression, and problem-solving and design skills.
 Through study and practice in theatrical analysis, playscript interpretation and engagement in theatrical production processes, students develop their aesthetic sensitivity, interpretive skills, and communication, design, technological and management knowledge.

-As Christians we acknowledge that our creative gifts and talents are provisions from our Creator and that we should use them at all times to honour Him.
+As Christians we acknowledge that our creative gifts and talents are provisions from our Creator and that we should always use them to honour Him.